Proftoa/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates the directori
+Write a command that lists all the files and directorie